mkoski/Phyraxi/README.md

 Building
 --------

 A complete build can be done by building in the top-level directory.
 Run "mvn package" to generate all the artifacts, "mvn install" to also install them in the local repository.
-Similarly, each module can be built individually by running the command in the respective module directory - this will use the locally installed artifact from sibling modules.
+Similarly, each module can be built individually by running the command in the respective module directory - this will use the locally installed artifacts for sibling modules.

 Running
 -------